 Area 3: Industrial Parcels West of Humpback Bridge: These are the industrial parcels located east of the City of Gaithersburg limits and west of the humpback bridge, along the railroad tracks.
 One of the parcels in this area is already owned by and within the corporate limits of the Town, and developed as "Railroad Park" to commemorate the historic ties to the B&O Railroad.
-Creating a new Industrial Services zone within the Town and annexing the other six parcels (total area is 35,652 square feet) into this new zone within the Town will enable development of local industrial uses that can be compatible with the historic character of Washington Grove.
-Services for this area would involve subdivision and business development reviews and approvals.
+Creating a new Industrial Services "Business Zone" zone within the Town and annexing the other six parcels (total area is 35,652 square feet) into this new zone within the Town will enable development of local industrial business uses that can be compatible with the historic character of Washington Grove.
+Services-Administrative services for this area would involve subdivision and business development reviews and approvals.
 The Town would also represent the property owners in discussions with the County on the future of the humpback bridge and impacts on these properties.
 The Town services would be financed from general municipal revenues.
 The Town should also explore the possibility of annexing both the railroad tracks and Washington Grove passenger shelter that lie east of the humpback bridge.
-The zoning for this area is proposed to be S-1 - Services.
+The zoning for this area is proposed to be S-1 Services B-1 Business.
 The specific uses permitted in this proposed new zone would be negotiated with property owners as part of the annexation process, such uses to be compatible with the Town and appropriate for these entrance areas.

 Area 4: Roberts Oxygen and Adjacent Storage: Considering rising property values and the associated pressures of 'smart growth' within the Shady Grove Comprehensive Plan, the Town should pursue annexation discussions with owners of the Roberts Oxygen.
 Current uses on these two parcels of 7 and 5 acres are incompatible with the adjacent Town residential properties.
 Redevelopment under County zoning could bring even more undesirable results should they be converted to high density housing or other incompatible uses.
 Issues such as truck access, and noise and visual buffering from Town residential areas are of prime concern, and further exploration is needed to assess whether current use and operations violate County law.
 Annexation discussions should focus on low intensity industrial/research and development uses that provide compatible buffering adjacent to residential areas while reflecting an upgrade in property condition and economic value.
 Services for this area would involve subdivision and business development reviews and approvals, and the Town services would be financed from increases in general municipal revenues, including Real Property Tax and Operating Property Tax.
-The zoning for this area is proposed to be S-1 - Services, as described above.
+The zoning for this area is proposed to be \$1 \text{ Services, as described above.
+County zoning plans have been updated for this area to stipulate eventual office/employment uses.
+With annexation, Town zoning and development control can assure compatibility with the Town while pursuing the State's vision and goals for growth which include a range of housing densities, types, and sizes providing residential options of citizens of all ages and incomes.
+Annexation discussions should focus on a "Mixed Use" of residential and commercial/business development with densities appropriate for proximity to a rail transit stop.
+This planning supports the efficient use of land near the existing Washington Grove MARC Station while striving to increase ridership.
+The zoning for this area is proposed to be MX-1 as described above.